| Capabilities | @axiomhq/js | @axiomhq/logging |

 The following example queries data from Axiom:Replace

-with the name of the Axiom dataset where you send your data.Capture errors
+DATASET_NAME with the name of the Axiom dataset where you send your data.Capture errors

-To capture errors, pass a methodonError
+To capture errors, pass a methodonError to the client:

-is set to console.error
+onError is set to console.error.

 Create annotations